-Historical Geology (with lab)
+Historical Geology (with Lab)

-Equivalent to IHCC Course GEOL 1105 GEOL 1105 Historical Geology (with lab) 4 credits; 3 classroom hours/week; 2 lab hours/week Examines the Earth's planetary materials and processes as they have evolved and changed over time.
+IHCC Equivalent: GEOL 1105 Historical Geology (with lab) (4 sem cr) Examines the Earth's planetary materials and processes as they have evolved and changed over time.
 Emphasis is placed on the study of evolution and life as it applies to the succession of plants and animals evidenced in the fossil record and the processes which have altered the character of the Earth's continents and oceans through time.